Saving Electricity for under 10 pounds

 CFLs are not necessarily better for the environment, since the resources used to manufacture and dispose of them are far greater than a tungsten filament lamp.
 They also contain trace amounts of toxic chemicals.

-LED lamps are even better, since these use even less power, give out virtually no heat, and should last for decades.
-Unfortunately, they are not yet suited to general lighting, as lamps which have a light output sufficient for a whole room are extremely expensive.
+LED (light emmitting diode) lamps are even better, since these use even less power, give out virtually no heat, and should last for decades.
+They do cost more than the CFL type, but those with decent light output are available for around £10 each or less.

 Outside lighting

-If you have one of those overpowered 500W security floodlights, remove the 500W lamp and replace it with a 300W version.
-Still more than bright enough for most purposes, and uses 40% less electricity.
+If you have one of those overpowered 500W security floodlights, remove the 500W lamp and replace it with a 120W version.
+Still more than bright enough for most purposes, and uses a quarter of the electricity.

-You can now get fluorescent lamps to replace 300 or 500W halogen lamps.
-However, these replacement lamps may not work properly with some motion sensors, and in many cases it is cheaper to replace the whole fitting.
+You can get fluorescent lamps to replace linear halogen lamps.
+However, these replacement lamps may not work properly with some motion sensors, and in most cases it is cheaper to replace the whole fitting.

 Use timers if you forget to switch off